SumoLogic/sumologic-documentation/docs/search/copilot.md

 <p><a href="/docs/beta"><span className="beta">Preview Release</span></a></p>
 This is a Preview release.
 To learn more, contact your Sumo Logic account executive.

-Sumo Logic Copilot is an AI-powered assistant that simplifies log analysis by allowing you to ask questions in plain English and get intelligent search suggestions—eliminating the need to manually write complex log queries.
+Sumo Logic Copilot is an AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English, get contextual suggestions—minimizing the need to write log queries.

-With its intuitive interface, Copilot automatically generates log searches from natural language prompts, helping you quickly detect performance issues, anomalies, and security threats.
+With its intuitive interface, Copilot automatically generates log searches from natural language queries, helping you quickly investigate performance issues, anomalies, and security threats.
 It guides you through investigations step-by-step with AI-driven suggestions to refine your results for faster, more accurate resolutions.
-By providing precise answers and faster resolutions, Copilot enhances your log analysis process with expert-level insights to accelerate root cause identification and empower informed decisions.
+Copilot enhances incident resolution with expert level insights to accelerate root cause identification and empower informed decisions.

 ### Key features

 Copilot reduces manual effort by combining prebuilt insights with natural language query analysis.

-* **AI-curated insights**.
-Get customized insights tailored to your data.
 * **Natural language queries**.
 Ask questions in plain English—no need to enter query syntax.
-* **Prebuilt insights**.
-Utilize prebuilt insights to accelerate your workflow.
+* **Contextual suggestions**.
+Automated suggestions to accelerate your workflow.
-* **Root cause analysis**.
-Quickly identify the root cause of issues with AI assistance.
-* **Increased efficiency**.
-Streamline the log analysis process, minimizing manual tasks.
+* **Conversation history**.
+Save and resume any troubleshooting session without losing context.
+* **Auto-visualize**.
+Copilot renders charts based on search results automatically.
+These charts can be added to dashboards from within Copilot.

 ### Who benefits from Copilot?

 Copilot is ideal for:

 * **On-call engineers**.
-Accelerate time to resolution by surfacing key application insights.
+Accelerate time to resolution by surfacing key troubleshooting insights.
 * **Security engineers**.
 Obtain security insights rapidly for faster threat detection.

 ## How to use Copilot